lino-framework/book/docs/tutorials/hello/index.rst

 Exercises
 =========

+**When you arrived here, you should probably have a voice session with your mentor** because there is a lot of undocumented things to know here.

-- Log in and play around.
+#.
+Log in and play around.
-- Note that this site offers three languages.
+#.
+Note that this site offers three languages.
-- Note the main welcome screen (dashboard) and the main menu.
+#.
+Note the main welcome screen (dashboard) and the main menu.

-- Create some persons and organizations.
-But don't waste much time here with entering lots of accurate data because we are going to throw it away soon.
+#.
+Create some persons and organizations.
+But don't waste much time
+    here with entering lots of accurate data because we are going to throw it away soon.

-At this point **please arrange a voice session with your mentor** because there is a lot of undocumented things to show here.
+#.
+In your :file:`settings.py` file, replace
+    :mod:`lino_book.projects.min1` by :mod:`lino_book.projects.liina`.
+    Run :command:`python manage.py prep`

+#.
+Same as previous, but with :mod:`lino_book.projects.chatter`

+#.
+Read the documentation about the following Site attributes and
+    demonstrate their usage:

-- the :attr:`is_demo_site <lino.core.site.Site.is_demo_site>`
+    - :attr:`is_demo_site <lino.core.site.Site.is_demo_site>`
-  attribute

-- try :mod:`lino_book.projects.chatter`
+    - :attr:`languages <lino.core.site.Site.languages>`